JoergFiedler/freebsd-ansible-demo/README.md

 In order to provision those AMI's with ansible a few things need to be done first.
 During the initial boot of an instance, the following steps are execute using `cloud-init`:

 * activate pf firewall
-* add a `pass all keep state` rule to pf to keep track of connection states, which in turn allows you to reload the pf service withou loosing the connection
+* add a `pass all keep state` rule to pf to keep track of connection states, which in turn allows you to reload the pf service without losing the connection
 * install the following packages:
    * awscli
    * sudo